 Burnt and burned are both past tense forms of burn in the English language.
 Burnt is primarily used in British English & burned is primarily used in American English.
 However, since the sixteenth century both burned and burnt are considered acceptable forms of the past tense and past participle of burn.

 The Bottom Line

 Now you know the difference between these two commonly confused words: burned and burnt.
 Remember that burnt is the past tense that is used to speak about an action that has already happened.
+If you’re having trouble, consider checking out our comparison of prowritingaid vs Grammarly for more help!
 Use these tips to avoid mistaking these commonly confused words in your writing and speech.